 Commemorate the Birth of Gautama BuddhaVIEW EVENT DETAILS

 The Buddha's Birthday is an important day of celebration for Buddhists around the world.
 The holiday is traditionally celebrated in most of South and East Asia to commemorate the birth of Prince Siddhartha Gautama.
-He is the founder of Buddhism and is also known as the Gautama Buddha.
-The Buddha's Birthday is a holiday for both celebration and reflection for Buddhists.
+He founded Buddhism and is also known as the Gautama Buddha.
+The Buddha's Birthday is a holiday for Buddhists to celebrate and reflect.
 This immersive event will include the following:

 - Storytelling: Participants will learn about Buddhism and the life of Gautama Buddha with Anu Sehgal of The Culture Tree.

-- Mindful Meditation Session: Led by author Priya Kumari, participants will learn essential meditation practices.
+- Mindful Meditation Session: Tashi Chodron will teach participants essential meditation practices.

-- Food Tasting and Demo by Tashi Chodron and Himalayan Pantry Inc: Learn about the foods and cuisines of the Tibetan community.
+- Momo Tasting and Demo by Tashi Chodron and Himalayan Pantry Inc: Learn about the foods and cuisines of the Tibetan community.
 Enjoy a demonstration of momo making and taste them for yourself!

 - Mindful Music Session: Enjoy the classical sounds of Raga Kids, featuring Neel Murgai on sitar and Roshni Samlal on tabla.

 - Arts and Crafts: Experience various activities from all over Asia, including a live Mandala demonstration by Apnavi Pareek.
 Participants will also have the opportunity to make their own Mandala!
 Also, create your own paper lantern!

 Join us for an interactive afternoon for the whole family!